chec/commerce.js/docs/04_Concepts.md

 * Check if an entered *"Pay What You Want"* amount or discount code is valid
 * Retrieve running totals for a checkout (i.e. subtotals, shipping totals, and grand totals) - [the live object](#the-live-object)
-* Generate client side validation rules
+* Generate client-side validation rules
 * Get a full list of states/provinces for a country to populate a select field
 * Get the buyer's location from an IP address
 * Set a new tax zone for the checkout when the customer changes their shipping address

 All helper endpoints on the [Checkout](/docs/api/?shell#checkout) resource update the live object.
-E.g. If you select a variant that is available, or a quantity that is available, the live object will be adjusted to reflect this.
+E.g. If you select a variant that is available, or an available quantity, the live object will be adjusted to reflect this.
 Most responses contain a [live object](#the-live-object) which gives you the live running totals and other information relevant to the current checkout session so you can update displayed totals (and more) straight away.